Razorfish-Central/Grunt-push-to-AEM-Sling/README.md

 ### What Exactly Does This Do?
 * JS
-	* JS is developed in partial files within the /js/ folder in the clientlib-site directory.
-The JS files here, as well as the third-party libraries within clientlib-depenedncies, are individually pushed to AEM/Sling when each file is modified.
+	* JS is developed in partial files within the /js/ folder in the /clientlib-site/ directory.
+The JS files here, as well as the third-party libraries within /clientlib-depenedncies/, are individually pushed to AEM/Sling when each file is modified.
 AEM subsequently concatenates, minifies and renders.
 * CSS
 	* This script assumes SASS.
 As such, each partial SCSS file is developed within the /css/ folder inside the clientlib-site directory.
 These partial files are individually imported into a file called styles.scss, compiled into a temporary 'styles.css' file in the root of the /clientlib-site/ folder and pushes this to Sling. _It's important to note that Maven follows the exact same process to get these files to Sling._
 * TXT